materiaraiding/materiaraiding-old/tea.md

 By the time the final Throttle is cleansed, LL and the tornadoes will initiate a series of **Protean Waves**.

 Firstly, LL will do telegraphed **Protean Waves**, which should bait north and south based on everyone's prepositioning.
-The next 2 occur simultaneously be a few different baits going on:
+The next 2 occur simultaneously with a few different baits going on:
 - **Sluices**, 4 telegraphed AoE circles on the furthest 4 players.
 The ranged will take these near the wall, beside a tornado, as the tornadoes will also do a telegraphed **Protean Wave** to its closest player as the Sluice AoE's drop.
 - Untelegraphed **Protean Waves** on the 4 closest players to LL, plus 1 untelegraphed **Protean Wave directly in front of him**.
 The **tanks** and **melee DPS** will bait these.